oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

     </copy>
     ```

-This script does all the deployment in a few simple commands.
+>**Note:** This script does all the deployment in a few simple commands.
 First, the src files are pulled from the repository and unzipped.
 The react-scripts are installed, while permissions are enabled for them.
 The **npm run deploy** script runs both the build and deploy_to_oci.sh script that implements OCI CLI to bulk upload the build directory to the bucket **movie-app**.

 ## Task 3: Understand how to use the API in the MovieStreamAI App